Crisis of the Chaotic Attractor of a Climate Model: A Transfer Operator Approach: Results

-Critical slowing down is thus apparent before the attractor crisis in this model, even when the unperturbed evolution of the system alone is observed (i.e., from time series converged to the attractor).
-This result can be explained in physical terms by the fact that, as the criticality is approached, spontaneous fluctuations, such as a temperature anomalies caused by instabilities in the atmosphere, are able to trigger the ice-albedo feedback.
-Mathematically, the slowing down and the chaotic attractor crisis cannot simply be understood in terms of a Lyapunov exponent becoming positive, as in \cite{Gaspard1995, Gaspard2001a} for the normal forms of the pitchfork and Hopf bifurcations.
-Indeed, estimates in \cite{Schalge2013} suggest that the dynamical core of PlaSim possesses many positive Lyapunov exponents.
-As will be discussed in section \ref{sec:discussion}, the slowing down can be explained by the approach of the stable manifold of a repeller colliding with the attractor at the crisis.
+Most importantly, the correlation functions decay more and more slowly as the solar constant is decreased towards its critical value, although not in a regular fashion.
+Slowing down of the decay of correlations is thus apparent before the boundary crisis in this model, even when the unperturbed evolution of the system alone is observed (i.e.~from time series converged to the attractor).
+This result can be explained in physical terms by the fact that, as the criticality is approached, an initial ensemble may experience more and more persistent fluctuations associated with the strengthened ice-albedo feedback and thus take a longer time to converge to the statistical steady-state.
+From a dynamical point of view, this effect is associated to the nearby presence of the edge state \cite{Lucarini2017}.
+From a macroscopic physical point of view, one can see the slowing down of the decay of correlations as resulting from the decreased efficiency of the large scale macroscopic thermodynamic fluxes in damping anomalies across the physical extent of the system \cite{Lucarini2014b,Lucarini2014a}.